ktrieu/new-website/blog/protected/bootloader/part-1.md

 target = "x86_64-unknown-uefi"
 ```

-(Using this method will be surprisingly annoying, but it’s the only way to do it.
+(Using this method will be kind of annoying later, but it’s the only way to do it.
 Consider this foreshadowing.)

 Alright, now can we run it?